 I have used WetFire multiple times and it has been a great resource for fire making.
 One of my favorite features is how small they are and that each is individually wrapped.
 Cabela’s says, “WetFire tinder is the best fire-starting material available in the world, and it even burns longer when it’s wet.
 It burns at over 1,300 degrees, yet cools instantly.”
 WetFire is also odorless and nontoxic which makes it a great option.
 A pack of eight can be purchased for under $10.

-This option is slightly larger but one puck allows you to start four fires since it is scored evenly to break apart.
+The Zippo Cedar Campfire Starter is an option that is slightly larger but one puck allows you to start four fires since it is scored evenly to break apart.
 REI says it’s a, “Blend of compressed cedar sawdust and wax lights quickly and easily even when wet.”
 If your wood is pretty dry to start with, you can always use less to get it started so you can have more for the next night.
 It is also created with all natural recycled materials.
 You can pick one up from REI for $1.95.

 Another cheap and readily available options to take with you is a small amount of cotton balls.
 While these don’t last long, they will give you a quick flame, and if you have enough dry kindling, this can be a great option to jump start the fire!